You won’t be able to add another monitor to the computer, if the second monitor is not being detected by your Windows computer.

 2. On Device Manager screen, expand Display Adapters entry > right-click on the Graphics Card and click on Uninstall Device option.

-3. Restart the computer and Windows should automatically install the right driver.
+3. Restart the computer and Windows will automatically install the right driver.

 6. Roll Back Driver